Sk3llington/Elastic_Stack_Server/README.md

 `Metricbeat`: Metricbeat detects changes in system metrics, such as CPU usage and memory usage.

-Metricbeat playbook we used below:
+Metricbeat playbook I used below:

 ```yaml
 ---